eryxcoop/acvm-backend-plonky2/README.md

 ## Things already implemented in this version
-The Plonky2 backend for ACIR is still in a development phase, so there are some features that will be implemented in the next months.
-As for now, this is the roadmap:
+The Plonky2 backend for ACIR is still in a development phase.
+As for now, these are the implemented functionalities:
 * AssertZero Opcode ✓
 * MemoryInit Opcode ✓
 * MemoryOp Opcode ✓